-In those places where the Department of Health has a Municipal
+In those places where the Department of Health has a Mu-

-Health Unit the study and control of these diseases of course is one of the major activities of the Unit.
+nicipal Health Unit the study and control of these diseases of course is one of the major activities of the Unit.

-In those municipalities where the Department had district health officers, this office has recommended that a nurse for communicable diseases be added to the personnel of the local health office.
-This nurse together with the district health officer will be in charge, besides the investigation of the origin of an epidemic, of the quarantine of cases the isolation of contacts, the supervision of carriers and all other activities to prevent the spread of disease.
+In those municipalities where the Department has district health officers, this office has recommended that a nurse for communicable diseases be added to the personnel of the local health office.
+This nurse together with the district health officer will be in charge, of the investigation of the origin of epidemics, the quarantine of cases, the isolation of contacts, the supervision of carriers and all other activities to prevent the spread of disease.